Multi-Agent Coordination

 Best Practices

-- Start simple — Use shared state before adding task queues
+- Start simple - Use shared state before adding htask queues.

-- Set appropriate TTLs — Prevent deadlocks from crashed agents
+try/finallywhen work holds a claim. - Set bounded TTLs - Prevent deadlocks from crashed agents.